Legal

 We may update this Agreement from time to time.
 Material changes will be announced via email or in-app notice at least 14 days before taking effect.
 Continued use of seller features after the effective date constitutes acceptance.

-This Agreement is governed by the laws of the State of New Mexico, without regard to its conflict-of-law principles.
-Disputes shall be resolved in the state or federal courts located in Santa Fe County, New Mexico.
+This Agreement is governed by the laws of the State of Oregon, without regard to its conflict-of-law principles.
+Disputes shall be resolved in the state or federal courts located in Washington County, Oregon.

 Questions about this Agreement?
 Email sellers@nativemademarket.com.